 This sparked the idea for The Serpent & The Seed: an adventure game with a difference.
 Walk through the pages of scripture, take in the beautiful sights and sounds, and along the way you may just discover your own place in the universe and the only source of lasting hope.

 We've been working with experienced game designer Dan Gould, who formerly worked with studios such as EA and Frontier Development, before going to study theology at Oak Hill College in London and serving as a missionary overseas.
 We have focussed on "Act 1" of the game, as the player explores the Garden of Eden and what the world was like before the fall of humanity.
-Now that we have a firm sense of the shape of this first act, Andy & Dan are working together on each of the remaining acts in turn.

 "Unless the Lord builds the house, the labourers labour in vain" (Ps 127).
 Please join with us in praying for the success of this project, and that ultimately it will honour the Lord.